Bradie Tennell: 2015–16 season: Struggles with injuries

-2016–2017 season
+2016–17 season: Coming back

 Tennell was again in a back brace and off the ice for three months in the summer of 2016 while undergoing intense physical therapy.
 She was not able to return to the ice until early September 2016.
-Reporter Sean Jacobs called this period "dark days" for Tennell; she said that wearing a back brace was "very tough", and that her mother helped her not give up and to "put things in perspective".
-She redoubled her off-ice recovery efforts, attempting fewer jumps and taking more physical therapy and Pilates to lessen the chance of future back injuries and so that she could come back for the 2016–2017 season.
-She competed, but the season, along with the 2015–2016 season, "were largely lost", because she was not able to train properly.
+Sean Jacobs of NBC called this period "dark days" for Tennell, who said that wearing a back brace was "very tough".
+Tennell also said that her mother helped her not give up and to "put things in perspective".
+She redoubled her off-ice recovery efforts, attempting fewer jumps and taking more physical therapy and Pilates to lessen the chance of future back injuries so that she could come back for the 2016–2017 season.
+She competed, but the season, along with the 2015–2016 season, "were largely lost" because she was not able to train properly.
 She later told Time magazine that not being able to skate for months at a time was "not very pleasant or fun for me".
 She also said that the experience reinforced her love for figure skating and gave her a renewed sense of motivation.
 Her coach Denise Myers praised Tennell for her tenacity, later saying, "Even when she was injured, it wasn't a matter of if she was coming back, it was a matter of when she was coming back".

 Tennell struggled throughout the season; 48 other skaters had higher season's-best scores than her, including seven from the U.S., and she earned 14 points less than the next-highest scoring female American skater.
 She missed six months of competition over two years, but made her senior international debut in November 2016, at the 2016 Tallinn Trophy, where she came in third place.
 She had four months to prepare for the 2017 U.S. Championships and came in a "disappointing" ninth place.
 At the 2017 World Junior Championships, she came in seventh place in both her short program and free skate, coming in seventh place overall and earning a total of 161.36 points.